Electric scooters could soon be road-legal in the UK for the first time

 This has been the general consensus whenever we have spoken to the police while out riding, most don’t know about the lack of law, aren’t aware of the law or simply aren’t bothered and have better things to be doing.
 Not to say that if you came across a bobby who was having a bad day that you wouldn’t get in trouble but for now the position is unclear.

 There have been several email threads between esk8ers and the police or local governments trying to clarify the exact position.
-Most are ambiguous and wide open to personal interpretation with no police force able to truly clarify the their position within the law.
-For now the best advice most give to eskaters is to be sensible, courteous and always wear a helmet.
-Keep riding on the roads and pavements to a minimum and favour wide open public spaces like parks if you choose to ride in public.
+Most are ambiguous and wide open to personal interpretation with no police force able to truly clarify their position within the law.
+For now, the best advice most give to skaters is to be sensible, courteous and always wear a helmet.
+Keep riding on the roads and pavements to a minimum and favour wide-open public spaces like parks if you choose to ride in public.
 Every time you step on your electric skateboard you are representing the community whether you like it or not.

 Will the UK follow suit with other European countries or will it take a serious accident on UK roads to legislate against them?

 Do you think that esk8ers should continue to fly under the radar hoping that the government legalises them in some form?

 Should the esk8 community actively lobby the government and bring the issue to the surface?

 Have you spoken to the police while out riding and what did they say if anything?